 PGCert: 60 credits

-Have the opportunity to gain professional experience in industry by applying for a year-long work placement
+Gain professional experience in industry by applying for a year-long work placement.

 Study in labs in the brand new state-of-the-art media centre on campus - find out more.

 As technology advances, the ability to generate, capture and analyse data from various sources and applications is vital across numerous industries.
 Our MSc Data Science teaches you how to apply critical mathematical thinking to several data types.
 You will have skills valuable to financial, social, policy and commercial settings.

 The programme will cover data analysis, machine learning, and visualisation, as well as the necessary technical skills to thrive in industry.
 We will also equip you with the skills needed to stay abreast of data science changes and work in commercially, ethically, and legally appropriate ways.